 \subsection{Pre-training}

-We test pre-training performance on TinyStories with causal, pre-norm{} Transformers (depth 8, 16 attention heads at all widths, SwiGLU MLPs, RoPE) while varying width to obtain models at a range of scales from $1$ to $30$ million parameters.
+We test pre-training performance on TinyStories with causal, pre-norm transformers (depth 8, 16 attention heads at all widths, SwiGLU MLPs, RoPE) while varying width to obtain models at a range of scales from $1$ to $30$ million parameters.
 We repeat each configuration with 6 random seeds and report mean and standard deviation.
-Evaluation of models containing TaperNorm layers is performed with the gate set to 0, i.e. no per-token statistics used.
+Evaluation of tapered models is performed with the gate set to 0.
 Shaded regions in the plots indicate the $2.5$--$97.5$ percentile range across seeds for each configuration.

 All pre-training runs use a SentencePiece tokenizer trained on TinyStories (vocabulary size $10$k) and a context length of $512$ tokens.
 We use AdamW with peak learning rate $3\times10^{-4}$, $\beta=(0.9,0.95)$, $5\%$ linear warmup, and cosine decay to zero.
 We use no dropout or weight decay in these experiments.